idaholab/moose/modules/geochemistry/paper.md

 Building the geochemistry module is a two-step process:

 1. Download and install the entire MOOSE package.
 Detailed instructions are at the [MOOSE website](https://mooseframework.inl.gov/getting_started/installation/index.html).
-Even if only in geochemistry is of interest (without transport, solid mechanics, etc) MOOSE comes as a complete package, so needs to be installed in its entirety.
+Even if only geochemistry is of interest (without transport, solid mechanics, etc) MOOSE comes as a complete package, so needs to be installed in its entirety.
 Depending on the computer setup, this can be straightfoward (on a personal Mac computer) or complicated (on an administered supercomputer).

 2. During the installation of MOOSE in part 1, only the "framework" will have been compiled.
-To compile all the physics modules, including the geochemistry module, use the following instructions run from the command line:
+To compile any of the physics modules, including the geochemistry module, use the following instructions run from the command line:
 ```
 cd ~/projects/moose/modules
 make